What are the Best Motorcycle Rides in the West?

 Summary of this year’s Top 10 motorcycle rides in the West rankings:

 Moving on from the discussion of quantity of motorcycle rides and on to the topic of motorcycle ride quality in the US West, reveals some interesting trends.
-Unlike every other US region where one particular state had the most rides in the Top 10, in the US West there was no single state that beat the rest.
-In fact, there was a 5-way tie for first place ... each of the following states have two of their motorcycle rides in the Top 10 (in alphabetical order): California, Colorado, Montana, Washington, & Wyoming.
-In second place we see a three state tie with each of these states having one of their motorcycle rides making the Top 10 list: Arizona, Idaho, and Oregon,
+This year, for the first time since this list of the Top 10 motorcycle rides of the US West was created, the great state of Montana has risen to the top and took #1 in terms of the western state with the most routes in the Top 10 listing.
+In second place, we see a 3-way tie with each of the following states having three of their motorcycle rides in the Top 10 (in alphabetical order): California, Colorado, & Wyoming (last year Washington had 2 as well but this year it dropped to having 1 of its roads in the Top 10 list).
+In second place we see a three state tie with each of these states having one of their motorcycle rides making the Top 10 list: Arizona, Idaho, and Washington

 So, with all that summary information behind us, let’s jump right in to the listing of the Top 10 Best Motorcycle Rides in the West and I’ll try to eek out just a bit more suspense by starting the list in reverse at the #10 ranked motorcycle ride in the West and working my way to #1 motorcycle ride in the West:

-#6 brings us back up further north this time into Idaho and Montana as we basically cut across the entire middle of Idaho and into Montana passing over Lolo Pass in the process.
+At the #6 spot is another Montana route that in this case is shared with its neighbor to the west, Idaho.
+This motorcycle ride basically cuts across the entire middle of Idaho and into Montana passing over Lolo Pass in the process.
 This route has the added bonus for the fact that you'll be traveling along a portion of the Lewis & Clark Trail and in the process, seeing some of the same incredible landscapes that these early western explorers observed!
 Additionally the route can be pretty intense as there is a section of road that is marked with a pretty inspiring (or frightening for some) sign that warns (promises!!)
 "Winding road next 99 miles."
 And, just like a lot of these wonderful Rocky Mountain roads that deliver wonderful curves, incredible scenery, and minimal traffic, this one can also suffer from scarce gas and food options along the way so be prepared particularly you riders out there with the 'peanut' gas tanks ... it can be a long, long, walk to the next town with a gas station!!
 The route is currently rated #1 of all motorcycle rides in Idaho and #2 of all motorcycle rides in Montana.

-If you know a little about my background, I joined the Air Force and was on my first airplane ride down to Lackland AFB in San Antonio, TX 7 days after I graduated high school about the spend the next ~ 25-years in the AF.
+Last year, this route entered the list from out of nowhere and yet has proven that it was no fluke as it stayed at the #2 spot for 2 years in a row.
+If by chance you know a little about my background, I joined the Air Force and was on my first airplane ride down to Lackland AFB in San Antonio, TX 7 days after I graduated high school about the spend the next ~ 25-years in the AF.
 My first assignment after basic training was at Luke AFB, just west of Phoenix, AZ.
 It was there that I bought my first street bike and started riding on my own through different regions of Arizona.
 For an 18-year-old Indiana kid, riding through the US southwest literally felt like I was in an entirely different world.
 When you are a kid and you don't really know much more than what you hear from folks or see on TV, I expected Arizona to look like the Sahara desert or a scene out of an cartoon western scene with those classic tall cactus with the vultures perched on top (later I learned those classic cactus are called Saguaro cactus).
 No don't get me wrong, Arizona certainly has those sections to it but it has so so much more scenery to offer that is both wonderful and unique among the US.
 So after I started this website, I waited in disappointment for a long time as Arizona roads were slowly (for some reason I still don't understand) added to the collection and slowly climbed up their ways in the ratings.
 It was just recently when finally a great Arizona motorcycle ride, the Coronado Trail, finally fought its way to a prominent position like this year!
 The Coronado Trail is found along the eastern border of Arizona and takes riders through a variety of diverse Arizona scenery and through historical locations.
 This is currently ranked #1 of all motorcycle rides in Arizona.

 Interested in more motorcycle ride articles like this?